EventsBack to calendar

 Barbara Krauthamer is Dean of the Graduate School and Professor of History at UMass Amherst.
 She is a widely recognized historian of African American slavery and emancipation in the United States.
 Her published work includes Black Slaves, Indian Masters: Slavery, Emancipation and Citizenship in the Native American South and Envisioning Emancipation: Black Americans and the End of Slavery, which she co-authored with Deborah Willis.
 This book received the 2013 NAACP Image Award for Outstanding Work in Non-Fiction.
 In addition to her scholarly work, Barbara also writes for general audiences and appeared in the award-winning documentary film, Through a Lens Darkly: Black Photographers and the Emergence of a People.
 Barbara has received numerous grants and fellowships to support her research, and in 2017 she received the Lorraine A. Williams Leadership Award by the Association of Black Women Historians in recognition of both her scholarship and her success at creating educational and professional opportunities for Black women students and faculty.
 Barbara received her bachelor’s degree from Dartmouth College, a Master’s degree from Washington University in St. Louis, and her Ph.D. from Princeton University.
-She lives with her family in Amherst.

 The 2018 Feinberg Series theme is Another World Is Possible: Revolutionary Visions, Past and Present.
 Series events and initiatives will explore the radical imaginations of intellectuals, artists, political leaders, renegade thinkers, community organizers, and everyday people who have worked to make another world possible.
 All events are FREE and open to the public.
 The Feinberg Family Distinguished Lecture Series is offered every other academic year by the Department of History at UMass Amherst and made possible thanks to the generosity of UMass history department alumnus Kenneth R. Feinberg ’67 and associates.